karinafukuda/int-jquery-ajax-busca-cep/README.md

  - Javascript
  - HTML
  - CSS
- - Accessed public API:  <ViaCep> => https://viacep.com.br/ws/ for requisition.
+ - Access public API:  <ViaCep> => https://viacep.com.br/ws/ for requisition.

 I preferred to use CDN in this mini-project instead of downloading bootstrap and JQuery / Ajax.
 But you can download and save the file to your project by: